 Other television work includes The Snow Goose (1971), Hotel du Lac (1986), The Commanding Sea (1980), A Dance to the Music of Time (1997), Coming Home (1998), Oppenheimer (1980), Cranford (2007-2009) and Upstairs Downstairs (2012).

-For the ballet, Carl has written scores for the London Contemporary Dance Theatre, the Birmingham Royal Ballet, and the Northern Ballet Theatre, working with choreographers David Bintley, Gillian Lynne, Derek Deane, and Daniel de Andrade.
+For the ballet, Carl composed scores for the London Contemporary Dance Theatre, the Birmingham Royal Ballet, and the Northern Ballet Theatre, working with choreographers David Bintley, Gillian Lynne, Derek Deane, and Daniel de Andrade.
 Other ballet work includes Alice In Wonderland, Aladdin, The Lady of the Camellias, A Picture of Dorian Grey, Nijinksy: God of the Dance, The Great Gatsby and Chaplin: The Tramp.

-Carl’s most notable concert works include Ballade for Cello and Orchestra for the Royal Liverpool Philharmonic Orchestra, Paul McCartney’s Liverpool Oratorio and Last Train To Tomorrow a choral work telling the story of the Kinderstransport movement of 1938-1939.
+Notable concert works include Ballade for Cello and Orchestra for the Royal Liverpool Philharmonic Orchestra, Paul McCartney’s Liverpool Oratorio and Last Train To Tomorrow a choral work telling the story of the Kinderstransport movement of 1938-1939.